Funded projects

 ARC Resources Ltd. – Dawson Creek, B.C.

-Project Description: ARC Resources Ltd. at its Dawson 01-34 facility in the Northeast will replace natural gas driven compressors with electric compressors and connect the facility to the B.C. grid in order to reduce emissions from combustion of fuels.
+Project description: ARC Resources Ltd. at its Dawson 01-34 facility in northeastern B.C. will replace natural gas driven compressors with electric compressors and connect the facility to the B.C. grid in order to reduce emissions from combustion of fuels.

 Funding: $2.60 million